freeCodeCamp/guide/src/pages/articles/miscellaneous/learn-a-little-about-latex/index.md

 ---
-title: Learn A Little About Latex
+title: Learn a Little About Latex
 ---
 LaTeX is designed for the production of technical and scientific documentation.
 You can create matrix, arrays or several other mathmatical functions.